 There will be no permanent storm water controls.
+Site restoration will be coordinated with CSSA, depending on future plans for the area.

 2.4 APPLICABLE STATE AND LOCAL PLANS

 The Edwards Aquifer Contribution Zone Plan is not applicable to construction sites less than 5 acres.